ThinkDataEd/curriculum/docs/unit4/lesson4.md

     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.thinkdataed.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit4_v_7/LMR_U4_L2.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_U4_L2](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit4_v_7/LMR_U4_L2.pdf)</div>

-8. <u>Round 5:</u> In teams, students will now generate three statistical investigative questions that they might answer with the data they will collect and to guide their campaign.
-They need to make sure that their statistical investigative questions are interesting and relevant to their chosen topic.
+8. <u>Round 5:</u> In teams, students will now generate three statistical questions that they might answer with the data they will collect and to guide their campaign.
+They need to make sure that their statistical questions are interesting and relevant to their chosen topic.
 Remind students that they will also have data about the date, time, and place of data collection.

 9. Confirm that the questions are statistical and that they can be answered with the data the students propose to collect by circulating around the room to check on each team.
-Each team will decide on no more than 3 statistical investigative questions to guide their campaign.
+Each team will decide on no more than 3 statistical questions to guide their campaign.

 10. Now that they have all the pieces of the campaign, teams will evaluate whether their campaign is reasonable and ethically sound.
 Each team will hold a discussion on the following questions: